 I have created a game to help you test and improve your own calibration, and made it available for free.
 It is a type of trivia game, but instead of the goal being to produce the “correct” answer to the trivial question, as in a normal trivia game, here you are tested on how well you understand your own level of uncertainty.
 In one game, you’re asked true/false questions and asked to predict the probability that it is true.
 Your calibration and accuracy are scored at the end.
 A trivia buff who is poorly calibrated or over-confident will score worse than someone with less encyclopedic knowledge but a more accurate handle on their own degree of uncertainty.
 In a second game, you estimate percentiles for continuous quantities.
 Again, in the end you are scored on calibration accuracy and informativeness.

-If you’d like to try it (requires Microsoft Windows), install the Free 101 edition of Analytica, run it, and go to
+If you’d like to try it (requires Microsoft Windows), install the free edition of Analytica.

 Cognitive Bias